P1kachu/ProgrammingLearning/README.md

 - C# and C++ are missing some exercices from part 2 (exercices added after the correction's latest update).

-#Contributors
-- [Lockf0rc] who took care of the PHP Correction.
-- [Nementon] who reviewed and corrected the C# Correction.
-- [ShaidK] who provided the advanced exercices sheets.
-- [remus32] who provided the Scala correction.

-Thanks to you !

 [C]: Corrections/Correction_C.c "C Correction"
 [C#]: Corrections/Correction_C%23.cs "C# Correction"